robinglen/nap-dlp-api/README.md

 # nap-dlp-api
-Api for getting DLP content and turning to data
+Api for getting DLP content and turning to data.